Handbook

 SCHOOL CLOSINGS

 Please watch and/or listen to local news media for school closings.
-The Blackboard Connect Messaging System also will be used to communicate information to parents regarding school dismissal.
+The Parent Square Communication System also will be used to communicate information to parents regarding school dismissal.
 We are listed as The Franklin Special School District or Franklin City Schools (not Williamson County Schools).

 SCHOOL HOURS